 - Certificate from the Head of the Department/Institution stating that the necessary facilities will be provided by the College/University/Institution in case the candidates get selected for this fellowship

 RGNF – Contact Detail

-In case of any query regarding the previously named Rajiv Gandhi Fellowship, the applicants can submit their question at the email ID mentioned below:
+In case of any query regarding the previously named Rajiv Gandhi Fellowship, the applicants can contact on the below given contact details.